avcoder/unit04-lesson05/slides.md

 - Today will show both mid-term interpretations:
    1. users can see/edit their own notes
    2. users can see other users notes but can only edit their own
+- after today's class you'll have everything you need for midterm
 - Moving API Design to lesson 08

 ---